mattkrebs2000/WordPressDiamondCollector/README.md

 [logo]: https://github.com/mattkrebs1974/diamondcollector/blob/master/DiamondCollector%20copy.png

 This game challenges players to collect diamonds of a given value to reach a given sum.
+The app is a wordpress application with a custom made theme.

 ## Deployment